-Director of research on Australopithecus sediba hand fossils: Investigation of Au. sediba hand remains from Malapa, South Africa in collaboration with Lee Berger and Job Kibii (University of the Witswatersrand) and Steve Churchill (Duke University).Fossil hominin and hominoid hand use: Comparative investigation of fossil hominin (australopiths to Neandertals) and Miocene hominoid hand remains using morphometric and micro-CT data.
+Director of research on Homo naledi and Australopithecus sediba hand fossils: Investigation of H. naledi and Au. sediba hand remains from South Africa in collaboration with several researchers, including Lee Berger (University of the Witswatersrand), Steve Churchill (Duke University) and Matthew Skinner (Kent).Fossil hominin and hominoid hand use: Comparative investigation of fossil hominin (australopiths to Neandertals) and Miocene hominoid hand remains using morphometric and micro-CT data.
 This research aims to shed light on locomotor and tool-use behaviours throughout the evolution of the human lineage.
 Collaborators: Matthew Skinner (UCL), Steve Churchill (Duke University), David Begun (University of Toronto).

 |2007-2011||Biomechanics of lemur locomotion: Experimental analyses of aye-aye locomotion, as well as other lemur species, through an analysis of pressure and force experienced by the fore- and hindlimbs on inclined and horizontal substrates at the Duke Lemur Centre.
 Collaborators: Roshna Wunderlich (James Madison University), Daniel Schmitt (Duke University) and Jandy Hanna (West Virginia School of Medicine).|